Marian Banaś

-Marian Banaś (born 13 July 1955) is a Polish politician and civil servant.
+Marian Banaś (born 13 July 1955 in Piekielnik) is a Polish politician and civil servant.
 He served twice as Chief Executive of the Customs Service from 2005 to 2008 and 2015 to 2017.
 He briefly served in politics as the Minister of Finance for the First Cabinet of Mateusz Morawiecki from 4 June to 30 August 2019.
-He now serves as the President of the Supreme Audit Office, one of the oldest state institutions in Poland.
+From 2019-2025 He served as the President of the Supreme Audit Office, one of the oldest state institutions in Poland.

+Personal life

+Education

+In 1979 Banaś graduated from the Faculty of Law and Administration of the Jagiellonian University.
+He also studied philosophy at the Pontifical University of John Paul II.